OpenWaterNetwork/IoT/docs/buildloragateway/gateway.md

 # Gateway

 This document contains the hardware technical characteristics, as well as its components.
-Additionally, there is a full description of the programming methods and the configuration commands of the meteorological data concentrator device (Iot-LoRa-Gateway).
-It is worth mentioning that the product is compatible with devices that have LoRa communication.
+Additionally, there is a complete description of the programming methods and the configuration commands of the meteorological data concentrator device (Iot-LoRa-Gateway).
+It is worth mentioning that the product is compatible with LoRa communication devices.
-Test

 ## Technical Characteristics